Făt-Frumos with the Golden Hair: Făt-Frumos cel rătăcit

-Author Petre Ispirescu collected the tale Făt-Frumos cel rătăcit ("Făt-Frumos, The Lost One"), from a teller in Craiova.
+Author Petre Ispirescu collected the tale Făt-Frumos cel rătăcit ("Făt-Frumos, The Lost One"), from a teller named P. Niculescu, in Craiova, in 1862.
 In this tale, a poor working couple feeds their mare, and longs to have a son.
 One day, they wander of until they finds a sorcerer who gives them an apple, but warns them that the apple must not be shared with any animal.
 They go back home and eat the apple, and leave the peels on the yard which their mare eats.
 Nine months later, a boy is born to the human couple, and a foal to the mare.
 The old man is glad to have been doubly blessed and allows his son to keep the horse.
 The boy grows up fast and becomes too strong and smart, and, one day, rides the horse at a very fast pace away from his parents' farm.
 The couple try to find him, but he is too far away to be seen, so they weep for their vanished son.
 Meanwhile, the boy reaches a distant place and feels he is unable to retrace his tracks, and cries over the situation.
 The horse tries to comfort him, and gives him its bridle, then gallops somewhere else to find a place they can say the night.
 After a while, the horse returns and guides its master to the castle of three fairies, where he works as their servant.
 With the horse's secret guidance, the boy learns of the fairies' secrets (clothes and nuts in shelves), and their golden bath.
 One day, the boy stands beneath their golden water, and bathes his hair in it with a golden tint.
-He then takes the horse and gallops to another kingdom, far away from the fairies, where he finds work as a gardener's assistant to an emperor, when the gardener falls ill, the boy takes bouquets for the emperor' three daughters, the first made of faded flowers, the second with flowers in bloom, and the third with budding flowers.
+He then takes the horse and gallops to another kingdom, far away from the fairies, where he finds work as a gardener's assistant to an emperor.
+When the gardener falls ill, the boy takes bouquets for the emperor' three daughters, the first made of faded flowers, the second with flowers in bloom, and the third with budding flowers.
 Later, the emperor takes the court to church, and leaves the boy alone in the garden.
 While the nobles are away, he summons the horse to take a ride around the garden in brass armour - an event seen by the youngest princess -, then goes to church.
-This happens again with the boy wearing silver and golden amour.
-Time passes, and the emperor summons a crowd of suitors for the princesses to choose their husbands by throwing a golden apple.
+This happens again with the boy wearing silver and golden armour.
+Time passes, and the emperor summons a crowd of suitors for the princesses to choose their husbands by throwing a golden apple to them.
 The youngest, however, withholds hers until the gardener's assistant passes in front of her.
 She throws her golden apple to the poor boy, to the king's consternation.
 He agrees to their marriage, but banishes her to a buffalo pen with the husband.
-The boy, to alleviate their situation, sumons his horse and orders him to build an underground palace for them.
+The boy, to alleviate their situation, summons his horse and orders him to build an underground palace for them.
 Later, war breaks out, and the boy is given a lame mount to join the war.
 While he is away, he summons the magic horse and fights three times against his father-in-law's enemies.
-At the end of the tale, the king goed blind, and, according to an astrologer, only milk from the bird that flies over the Jordan river can cure him.
+At the end of the tale, the king goes blind, and, according to an astrologer, only milk from the bird that flies over the Jordan river can cure him.
 The boy rides the horse and finds the bird's milk, while his brothers-in-law buy a fake remedy from a seller.
 Finally, the boy goes to the emperor's court and ends his charade.